Military history of Italy during World War I: From neutrality to intervention

 Italy was a member of the Triple Alliance with Germany and Austria-Hungary.
 Despite this, in the years before the war, Italy had enhanced its diplomatic relationships with the United Kingdom and France.
 This was because the Italian government had grown convinced that support of Austria (the traditional enemy of Italy during the 19th century Risorgimento) would not gain Italy the territories it wanted: Trieste, Istria, Zara and Dalmatia, all Austrian possessions.
 In fact, a secret agreement signed with France in 1902 sharply conflicted with Italy's membership in the Triple Alliance.

 A few days after the outbreak of the war, on 3 August 1914, the government, led by the conservative Antonio Salandra, declared that Italy would not commit its troops, maintaining that the Triple Alliance had only a defensive stance and Austria-Hungary had been the aggressor.
 Thereafter Salandra and the minister of Foreign Affairs, Sidney Sonnino, began to probe which side would grant the best reward for Italy's entrance in the war or its neutrality.
 Although the majority of the cabinet (including former Prime Minister Giovanni Giolitti) was firmly against intervention, numerous intellectuals, including Socialists such as Ivanoe Bonomi, Leonida Bissolati, and, after 18 October 1914, Benito Mussolini, declared in favour of intervention, which was then mostly supported by the Nationalist and the Liberal parties.
 Pro-interventionist socialists believed that, once that weapons had been distributed to the people, they could have transformed the war into a revolution.
-Italy's neutrality also favored the Spanish's neutrality.
+Italy's neutrality also favored Spain's neutrality.

 Territories promised to Italy by the Treaty of London (1915), i.e. Trentino-Alto Adige, the Julian March and Dalmatia (tan), and the Snežnik Plateau area (green).
 Dalmatia, after WWI, however, was not assigned to Italy but to Yugoslavia.